Site Overlay

 Patient Assessment: Conduct initial eye screenings, record patient medical histories, perform vision tests, and assist with physical examinations to identify ocular symptoms and underlying health issues.

-Treatment and Care: Administer eye drops and other medications, provide post-operative care for patients undergoing eye surgery, assist in performing minor procedures, and help fit patients for corrective lenses and contact lenses.
+Treatment and Care: Administer eye drops and other medications; provide post-operative care for patients undergoing eye surgery; assist with minor procedures; and help fit patients for corrective and contact lenses.

-Surgical Assistance: Collaborate closely with ophthalmologists to prepare patients for eye surgeries and provide support during the surgical procedures themselves.
+Surgical Assistance: Collaborate closely with ophthalmologists to prepare patients for eye surgery and provide support during the procedures.

 Patient and Family Education: Educate patients on their eye conditions, treatment plans, proper eye care techniques (like contact lens use), and lifestyle modifications to promote better eye health.